natcap/invest.users-guide/source/coastal_protection.rst

    Definition of Berm Height, Berm Width and Dune Height at a typical sandy beach.

-Since berm height and width, as well as dune elevation is easily obtained from visual estimates, we encourage you to visit your site to obtain the most accurate values for these parameters.
+Since berm height and width, as well as dune elevation, is easily obtained from visual estimates, we encourage you to visit your site to obtain the most accurate values for these parameters.
 Also, the foreshore slope can be obtained from a simple survey method, see :ref:`cp-Appendix-A`.

 If the option is a muddy system and a valid sediment size is entered, the model requires a dry density value and an erosion constant for the sediment at the site.
 These parameters cannot be approximated by visual observations or simple methods but require laboratory testing of site samples.
 Therefore, default values are provided in the Excel table.
 If you have these values specifically for your site or region, you can overwrite these defaults.

-In addition to informing the Wave and Erosion Model which erosion models to run as well as the important physical characteristics for those models, this information also informs the Profile Generator.
+In addition to informing the Wave and Erosion Model about which erosion models to run, and the important physical characteristics for those models, this information also informs the Profile Generator.
 For example, if a sandy beach is selected, the Profile Generator will incorporate the beach geometry (foreshore slope, berm height and width, and dune height) into the generated profile.
 Also, if you opt for the Profile Generator to create an Equilibrium Beach Profile (for sandy beaches only), the Profile Generator uses the sediment size provided here to compute the sediment scale factor (see Equation :ref:`EqProf`).

 The figure below is a screen capture of where you enter these backshore and sediment characteristics.
 In the example below, the site is a sandy beach with medium sized sand.
 Since the option and sediment corresponds to a sandy beach, the dry density and erosion constant fields are greyed out.
 If this example corresponded to a muddy system, the sandy beach fields would be greyed out and the dry density and erosion constant fields would appear.